araval/trump-bot/README.md

 ![Obama](https://github.com/araval/trump-bot/blob/master/images/obama.png)

 ## Trump's Favorite Words
-Excluding stopwords, these are Trump's most frequently used words.
+Excluding stopwords, these are Trump's most frequently used words:
 ![WordCloud](https://github.com/araval/trump-bot/blob/master/images/wordCloud.png)

-These are the most frequent words for an 'Average US president'.
-These are the words in speech transcripts of all US presidents.
+These are the most frequent words for an 'average US president'.
+These are the words in speech transcripts of all US presidents as obtained from http://millercenter.org/president/speeches:

 ![Avg.
 US president](https://github.com/araval/trump-bot/blob/master/images/average_president_favorite_words.png)